e1kable/two-axis-rotation-table/README.md

 - **Dual Axes:** The rotation table boasts two axes – azimuth and elevation, allowing for multidimensional positioning.
 - **NEMA-17 Motors:** Powered by robust NEMA-17 stepper motors, ensuring reliable and accurate rotation.
 - **Magnetic Referencing:** Accurate axis referencing is achieved through the use of magnets and Hall sensors, providing a reliable and repeatable starting point.
-- **Arduino MCU and CNC Shield:** The electronics are built upon the Arduino microcontroller unit (MCU) and a CNC shield, offering a user-friendly and customizable platform for control.
+- **Arduino MCU and CNC Shield:** The electronics are built upon the Arduino R4 Minima microcontroller unit (MCU) and a CNC shield, offering a user-friendly and customizable platform for control.

 ## Use Cases